+At one time or another, you’ve probably taken a good long look at yourself in the mirror, wondering if you’re bold enough to go platinum blonde.
 Once you’ve begun thinking about the shade, the idea is difficult to kick.
 Whether you’re committed to becoming a platinum blonde already (as in, your appointment is already booked) or still hovering on the edge of indecision, it’s important to educate yourself about the process so you know exactly what you’re getting into.

 Wondering what the difference is between a newbie and a professional?
 Those who have more time in the field are likely to know tricks to get your hair lighter and cause less damage.

 Papanikolas, for example, has a few tricks of his own.
 One of his favorites is a faux-platinum shade he often uses on celebrity clients.

 “You don't need to make hair completely white to have it appear platinum blonde,” he explains.
 “Taking hair totally white can be harsh on the hair...Most blonde celebrities have some yellow, but the flash of the lights on stage make it appear platinum.
 That's why they are able to keep it longer.”

 Because lightening the hair is an inherently damaging process, it’s crucial that you start with hair that is well taken care of.
 If you’re a hair color virgin, that’s good news.